deephdc/deep-docs/source/user/modules/mods.rst

 Blue=dataset, green=prediction on train dataset, red=prediction on test (unseen) dataset.

 .. image:: ../../_static/mods_20181018-lstm-3days.png
-Fig. 2 Train and test on three day dataset for better visualisation (monitoring of two aspects simultaneously).
+Fig. 2 Train and test on three day dataset for better visualisation for two channels simultaneously.
 Blue=dataset, green=prediction on train dataset, red=prediction on test (unseen) dataset.

 The MODS module is fully and ready to be used leveraging the DEEPaaS API (see below).